 I sat in my vehicle and watched the tour group as they left the grave of Thomas Wolfe, curious to see where they were headed so I would not interfere with their tour.
 I watched as they headed in the direction of the grave of Zebulon Vance, so I decided to head toward a different grave I wished to visit.
 After consulting the map of the cemetery, I headed toward the resting place of another author who rests in the grounds of Riverside Cemetery.
 Note: more about Thomas Wolfe can be found here: Thomas Wolfe

 Initially I thought it would only take a couple minutes to make the trip.
-Instead, the short trip turned into a grand tour of Riverside Cemetery and, though it had not been my intention, I believe I had the opportunity to drive on every roadway within its borders.
+Instead, the short trip turned into a grand tour of Riverside Cemetery and – although it was not my intention – I believe I had the opportunity to drive on every roadway within its borders.
 Then I discovered a roadway that I had yet to be on.
 As I slowly came around the bend, I came upon the same group crossing the road near the sign pointing toward the grave of William Sydney Porter.
 Parking was extremely limited but I managed to find a place where I could get far enough off the road that a vehicle could pass.

 I followed the set of steps up the bank and looked around for his grave.
 Nothing.
 I wandered around the stones at the top of the hill searching for Porter’s grave with no luck.
 From the dirt paths that had been worn in the grass, I knew I was not the first to look around for his grave.
 I cursed my luck softly and wondered why I could not find it.

 I finally decided to return to the roadway and start over.
 Walking back down the steps I noticed something reflecting on a nearby grave.
 A closer look revealed it was the sunlight reflecting off the blanket of coins on a stone; the stone marked the grave of William Sydney Porter, better known to the world by his pen name, O. Henry.